aws-samples/non-profit-blockchain/ngo-rest-api/README.md

 without side effects.

 Update the export statements at the top of the file.
-The info you need either matches what you entered when creating the Fabric network in Step 1, or can be found in the AWS Managed Blockchain Console, under your network.
+The info you need either matches what you entered when creating the Fabric network in [Part 1:](../ngo-fabric/README.md), or can be found in the AWS Managed Blockchain Console, under your network.

 Create the file that includes the ENV export values that define your Fabric network configuration.